Make A Donation

 P.E.O.
 Scholar Awards

-Cottey College is a fully accredited liberal arts college for women at Nevada, Missouri, owned and operated by the P.E.O.
+Cottey College is a fully accredited, four-year independent liberal arts and sciences college for women.
+Located in Nevada, Missouri, the College has been owned and operated by the P.E.O.
 Sisterhood since 1927.
-Please visit www.cottey.edu.

 P.E.O.
 STAR Scholarship